jizusun/zbh-conferences/hugo-ifaise2020/content/registration.md

 menu: main
 ---

 Due to the COVID 19 pandemic, this conference will be conducted purely online.
 If you are interested in attending the conference, please fill in the registration form.
-For more detailed information about how to participate, please visit the conference websites and the WeChat public account of the School of Education, Shaanxi Normal University.
+For more detailed information about how to participate, please visit

+- the conference websites
+- the WeChat public account of the School of Education, Shaanxi Normal University
+- the website of Prof. Baozhang ZHANG: http://zhangbaohui.snnu.edu.cn/

 - [IFAISE2020 registration form (Chinese)](/attachments/IFAISE2020_Registration_Form_for_Participants_Chinese.docx)